 Limit Time Inside To a Maximum of 10 Days

-For this reason it is a good idea to transition your live tree into an unheated space that is sheltered from harsh sun and wind such as a garage or porch for two to three days before AND after its time in your home for the holidays.
-This helps the tree avoid the shock of going instantly from a relatively balmy 70 degrees indoors to the frigid December/January temperatures outdoors.
+For this reason, it is a good idea to transition your live tree into an unheated space that is sheltered from harsh sun and wind, such as a garage or porch, for two to three days before AND after its time in your home for the holidays.
+This helps the tree avoid the shock of going instantly from a relatively balmy 70 degrees indoors to the frigid temperatures of December and January outdoors.

 Keep Your Tree Moist

-It is important that your live Christmas tree does not dry out when it is inside the house, so we recommend that trees be watered daily.
+It is essential that your live Christmas tree does not dry out when it is inside the house, so we recommend that the tree be watered daily.
 Make sure the tree is always moist, but avoid excessively soaking the tree.

-Live trees in containers such as our smaller potted evergreens can remain in pots with a saucer to protect your floors or carpeting.
-For larger B&B trees, we suggest you use a galvanized tub or large bucket, which can be wrapped with a tree skirt or other decorative material.
+Live trees in containers, such as our smaller potted evergreens, can remain in pots with a saucer to protect your floors or carpeting.
+For larger B&B trees, we suggest using a galvanized tub or a large bucket, which can be wrapped with a tree skirt or other decorative material.
 Placing the tub on a base with casters will help you move the heavy root ball through the house.

 Keep Trees Away From Heat Sources

-Keeping trees away from heat sources such as fireplaces, heaters, and stoves will both prevent trees from drying out and will also protect the trees from breaking dormancy or becoming a fire hazard.
-Ideally trees should be placed in the coolest part of your house by a window.
+Keeping trees away from heat sources, such as fireplaces, heaters, and stoves, will prevent the trees from drying out and protect them from breaking dormancy or becoming a fire hazard.
+Ideally, trees should be placed in the coolest part of your house by a window.

 Planting Your Tree After The Holiday Season